277CA claim acknowledgments

 Specifically, you should review the following details:

-You can review and download the raw X12 EDI for any 277CA claim acknowledgment from the X12 tab.
+You can review the raw X12 EDI for any 277CA claim acknowledgment from the EDI tab.

-The EDI is displayed on the right and the specification is displayed on the left.
+The EDI is displayed on the left and the specification is displayed on the right.
 As you hover over different parts of the EDI, Stedi highlights the corresponding part of the specification to help you understand what each part of the EDI means.

 277CA vs. claim status check